-The primary objective of this program is The Associate of Science degree program in Health Science is designed to provide students interested in healthcare a broad educational experience for entry-level positions.
+The Associate of Science degree in Health Science program is designed to provide students interested in healthcare a broad educational experience for entry-level positions.
 The Health Science option provides a degree avenue for many practicing healthcare professionals including surgical technologists, paramedics, pharmacy technicians, and medical office professionals.
 The curriculum requires completion of a variety of general education courses, as well as foundational courses in anatomy and physiology, biology, and chemistry.
 With completion of this program, students may choose to continue their education to a specific health professional area or pursue entry-level health care positions.
 Example positions include chemical technicians, food science technician, pharmaceutical sales, and biological technicians.
 Only courses in which a C or better is earned will count toward graduation requirements.